Purling/Penpal-App/Report.md

 A conversation is interacted with visually through the `ConversationActivity.java`.
 In particular, messages are sent in the `sendButton`'s listener (lines 148--152) and are read live from the database through `onChildAdded` to the conversation's root reference (lines 113-128) and displayed `updateConversationDisplay` (lines 297--329).

 _3. Provide users with the ability to restrict who can message them by some association (e.g. a setting for: can only message me if we are friends, if we support the same social cause/movement/event). (hard)__

+Conversation forming only happens between users who can each teach the other user a language and with a shared interest.
+See the function `formConversation` in `ConversationFormer.java`, which returns null when a valid conversation cannot be formed.
+Also see `MainActivity.java` (lines 56--71) to see that conversations are only initiated when the users have this association.

 **Firebase Integration**